Scale-Space Hypernetworks for Efficient Biomedical Imaging: Experimental Results

-We study the effect on segmentation results associated with using a set of weights that was trained with a different rescaling factor.
+\textbf{Weight transferability.} We study the effect of using a set of weights that was trained with a different rescaling factor.
 Our goal is to understand how the hypernetwork adapts its predictions as the rescaling factor changes.
-We use \textit{fixed} weights~$\theta^\prime = h(0.5;\omega)$ as predicted by the hypernetwork with input~$\varphi^\prime=0.5$, and run inference using different rescaling factors~$\varphi$.
-For comparison, we apply the same procedure to a set of weights of a UNet baseline trained with a fixed $\varphi=0.5$.
+We use \textit{fixed} weights~$\theta^\prime = h(0.5;\omega)$ as predicted by the SSHN model with input~$\varphi^\prime=0.5$, and run inference using different rescaling factors~$\varphi$.
+For comparison, we apply the same procedure to a set of weights of a Fixed U-Net baseline trained with a fixed $\varphi=0.5$.
 Figure~\ref{fig:oasis2dseg24-transferability} presents segmentation results on OASIS for varying rescaling factors~$\varphi$.
 Transferring weights from the baseline model leads to a rapid decrease in performance away from $\varphi=0.5$.
 In contrast, the weights generated by the hypernetwork are more robust and can effectively be used in the range $\varphi \in [0.45,0.6]$.
 Nevertheless, weights learned for a specific rescaling factor~$\varphi$ do not generalize well to a wide range of different rescaling factors, whereas weights predicted by the hypernetwork transfer substantially better to other rescaling factors.